jumpsuit/jumpstate/README.md

 #### Why do we love it?
 - It provides a clear and understandable way of managing state
 - It has massively reduced the amount of code we maintain
-- It's easy to learn/teach, and reads extremely well
+- It is easy to learn/teach, and reads extremely well
 - It has replaced the need for thunks and sagas.

 *Did you know?
 Jumpstate is the core state-manager for [Jumpsuit](https://github.com/jumpsuit/jumpsuit), So if you like what you see, you'll likely love Jumpsuit as well!*